Youth Poet Laureate

 Since being appointed to the role of Youth Poet Laureate in early 2019, she has recited poetry at numerous events.
 At Nanaimo’s 2019 Canada Day Celebration at Maffeo Sutton Park, she read her poem My Canada which was based on memories of Canada Day with her dad when she was younger.

 Valina loves animals and spends a lot of her free time taking care of her animals on her family’s hobby farm.
-In 2020, Valina is leading a youth poetry initiative called “Be Kind to All Kinds” to raise awareness of the BCSPCA.
+In 2020, Valina led a youth poetry initiative called “Be Kind to All Kinds” to raise awareness of the BCSPCA.

 Kailey DeFehr (2017-2018)